Donnie Brasco (film): Plot

 On its opening day, Sonny Black's club is raided by corrupt Miami Police officers on Trafficante's payroll as a favor to Sonny Red.
-Suspecting a setup, Sonny Black and his crew return to New York and gun down Sonny Red and two other mobsters in an ambush.
+Suspecting a setup, Sonny Black and his crew return to New York and gun down Sonny Red and two other mobsters, Philip "Philly Lucky" Giaccone and Dominick "Big Trin" Trinchera, in an ambush.
 Lefty kills Nicky afterward for lying about a drug deal and because Sonny Black suspected that he snitched on the crew in Florida.
 Donnie is brought in to help clean up and dispose of the bodies.

-Sonny Black becomes the new boss, and Lefty orders Donnie to kill Sonny Red's son Bruno so that Donnie can officially become a member of their family.
-As Lefty and Donnie stake out Bruno's hiding place, Donnie tries to offer money to Lefty to leave the Mafia, but Lefty begins questioning his loyalty at gunpoint.
-Before they can kill Bruno, the FBI arrests them both (to protect Donnie's cover) and end the investigation.
+Sonny Black becomes the new boss and Lefty orders Donnie to kill Sonny Red's son Bruno so that Donnie can officially become a member of their family.
+As Lefty and Donnie stake out Bruno's hiding place, Donnie tries to offer money to Lefty to leave the Mafia but Lefty begins questioning his loyalty at gunpoint.
+Before they can kill Bruno, the FBI arrests them both (to protect Donnie's cover) and ends the investigation.

 FBI agents visit Sonny Black's hangout and reveal Donnie's true identity to the crew.
-When Lefty is called to a meeting with his crew, he puts his valuables away for his wife to find, knowing that he will be killed for letting an FBI agent infiltrate the Bonanno family.
-In a small private ceremony, Pistone receives a medal and a reward check of $500 for his service, and Maggie asks him to come home afterward.
+When Lefty is called to a meeting with his crew, he puts his valuables away for his girlfriend Annette to find, knowing that he will be killed for letting an FBI agent infiltrate the Bonanno family.
+In a small private ceremony, Pistone receives a medal and a reward check of $500 for his service and Maggie asks him to come home afterward.
 A postscript says that the evidence collected by Pistone in the Donnie Brasco operation led to over 200 indictments and over 100 convictions.
-Pistone lives with his wife under an assumed name in an undisclosed location, with a $500,000 open contract on his head.
+Pistone lives with Maggie under an assumed name in an undisclosed location, with a $500,000 open contract on his head.

 Production

-When Pistone's book Donnie Brasco: My Undercover Life in the Mafia was published in 1988, Louis DiGiaimo, who worked as a casting director for Barry Levinson, was a childhood acquaintance of Joseph D. Pistone, served as a consultant for the book, and bought the film rights.
+When Joseph D. Pistone's book Donnie Brasco: My Undercover Life in the Mafia was published in 1988, Louis DiGiaimo, a casting director for Barry Levinson and childhood acquaintance of Pistone, served as a consultant for the book and bought the film rights.
 DiGiaimo brought it to Levinson's Baltimore Pictures, as well as producers Mark Johnson and Gail Mutrux, who turned to Paul Attanasio to write the script.

-Stephen Frears was initially hired as director for the film, but when Goodfellas, another mob film, was released in 1990, the planning for the film was pushed back.
-Frears was adamant about casting Pacino to play Lefty.
-After several years of development hell, Frears was eventually replaced with Mike Newell as director, and development picked up in 1996.
-Pacino and Depp were ultimately cast in the co-starring roles, and Pistone was hired as a consultant to help them develop their characters.
+Stephen Frears was initially hired as the director for the film, but when Goodfellas, another mob film, was released in 1990, the plans for the film were pushed back.
+Frears was adamant about casting Al Pacino to play Lefty Ruggiero.
+After several years of development hell, Frears was eventually replaced with Mike Newell as director and development finally picked up in 1995 for a planned end of year 1996 release.
+Pacino and Johnny Depp were ultimately cast in the co-starring roles and Pistone was hired as a consultant to help them develop their characters.

-Releases
+Release

 Donnie Brasco premiered in Century City, California, on February 24, 1997.
 It was given a wide release in North America on February 28, 1997.
 It was released in the United Kingdom on May 2, 1997.